-The Company may deal through securities markets established in the UK in EEA/EU States on which transferable securities admitted to official listing in these states are dealt in or traded.
+The Company may deal through securities markets established in the UK or an EEA states on which transferable securities admitted to official listing in these states are dealt in or traded.
 In addition, up to 20% in value of the Company may be invested in transferable securities which are not approved securities.